Hope For The Day: Chicago Digital

 Chicago Digital, a digital marketing and web design company, worked with Hope for the Day to create a website that promotes the organization to a wider audience.
 The website was made to update news to HFTD staff and included a custom web app to help users find outreach programs near them.

 Havas Chicago

 In September 2018, advertising company Havas Chicago created a public art display to support Hope for The Day.
 The art installation featured 121 mannequins dressed in shirts that read the slogan "It's OK Not To Be OK".
 The mannequins symbolized the average suicide deaths per day of 121 suicides.
-The display also acted as a fundraiser known as #121ToNone, where a mannequin would be removed for every $121 dollars donated or whenever 121,000 times the hashtag #121ToNone was shared on Instagram.
+The display also acted as a fundraiser known as #121ToNone, where a mannequin would be removed for every $121 donated or whenever 121,000 times the hashtag #121ToNone was shared on Instagram.
 The display was located at Havas Chicago's lobby at 36 E. Grand Ave in downtown Chicago.